House Brackmann Scale

 To diagnose facial paralysis, doctors evaluate a patient's medical history, perform a physical examination, and use diagnostic tests to understand the extent of nerve involvement and identify the underlying cause.

-Before diagnosing a patient, a healthcare provider will ask questions about their current symptoms, accompanying symptoms, and recent illnesses or injuries.
-During a physical examination, the doctor will assess the patient's facial muscles by asking them to perform simple movements like closing their eyes, smiling, and raising their eyebrows.
+Before diagnosing a patient, a healthcare provider reviews their medical history, asking about current symptoms, accompanying symptoms, and recent illnesses or injuries.
+During the physical examination, the doctor assesses facial muscle function by having the patient perform simple movements such as closing their eyes, smiling, and raising their eyebrows.

 Depending on the findings, further specialized tests might be recommended to explore other potential causes or to plan treatment.